AGNISH13/HackNPitch_PentaNoobs_Uni-Nav/README.md

 ## Deployment
+You can see our Website [here](https://agnish13.github.io/HackNPitch_PentaNoobs_Uni-Nav/index.html)

-For deploying the website, download the files from this repository and open them on VS Code.Open the index.html file on a new window and press Go Live to host the website on live server.
+For deploying the website on your own, download the files from this repository and open them on VS Code.Open the index.html file on a new window and press Go Live to host the website on live server.